You are here:Home/FAQ’s Relating to Permanent Easement Applications

 How much could I receive?

-For lines supported by wooden poles, the payment rates are around 1% to 2% of the value of property for a permanent easement settlement and a minimum £1,500 for a wayleave settlement but the final amount will be dependent upon a number of factors.
+For lines supported by wooden poles, the payment rates are around 1% to 2% of the value of property for a permanent easement settlement and range from a few hundred pounds to a few thousand pounds for a wayleave settlement but the final amount will be dependent upon a number of factors.
 For lines attached to pylons, the payment rates can be significantly greater but again will be affected by a number of other contributory factors.

 Can I cancel?